tokiclover/dotfiles/README.md

 # .scripts: extra info

-* cfg-bup is a simple script to back up/restore cfg files or directories;
+* cbu: is a simple script to back up/restore cfg files or directories;
-* fhp: is a simple script which put firefox profile into tmpfs, a zsh version is in ~/.oh-my-zsh/functions/fhp;
+* fhp: is a simple script which put firefox profile into tmpfs/zram backed FS (dep: functions.$shell);
+* functions.$shell: functions for bash and zsh, almost only die() helper;
+* hda: is a simple script to enable snd-hda power management (PM);
 * hdu: is a simple script which ease updating '$Header:...$' or '$Id:...$' update;
 * ipb: is a script which can be used to retrieve IP block lists to be added to iptables rules;
 * ipr: is script to generate ip[6]tables net rules;